crangelsmith/Shryne_project/README.md

 Make sure we are using all the right versions of software

-- `pip install -r requirements.txt`
+- `pip install -r Shryne/requirements.txt`

 Copy Shryne into the site package folder of the virtualenv